sujitrs/ExceptionHandlingExample/README.md

 | Update       | Y             | Y                            | Version Conflict                | Y          | Y             | Y                      | Y                  | Y                          |
 | Get Single   | Y             | Y                            | N                               | Y          | Y             | Y                      | Y                  | Y                          |
 | Get Multiple | N             | Y                            | N                               | Y          | Y             | Y                      | Y                  | Y                          |

+### Two Options using @ControllerAdvice

+1. Return Response Entity {HTTP Response Code with Response Body}.
+Can be used for internal Microservices implementation.
+2. Return ONLY HTTP Response Code : To be used for all exceptions except for BAD_REQUEST_400.
+Can be used for all Internet Centric Microservices Implementation.

+### What’s next ?

+In Next Version of guideline document, VND Errors for HTTP 400 details will be published